Silkback bearded dragons are unique-looking beardies that do not have spikes or scales on their skin.

 What Are Silkback Bearded Dragons?

 Silkback bearded dragons are known for presenting distinctively bright and smooth skin with vivid coloration.
 The reason for their exotic colors is explained by the lack of scales and tubercles (rough scales) in the dorsal and ventral surfaces of their bodies.
 This is the product of a gene mutation introduced and maintained into a community of beardies.
-They are considered a type of morph.
+They are considered a type of bearded dragon morph.
 Genetic abnormalities usually cause the different colors of different bearded dragon morphs.

 The first time it happened, it was an unintentional genetic defect, which was later replicated and maintained by some breeders for its singularity.
 The cost of maintaining such exotic traits compared to regular bearded dragons is quite high: silkbacks tend to be much smaller than their wild counterparts and they can present many health conditions throughout their life.